-For the purposes of clarification, leading power factor operation of a generator means that the generator is drawing reactive power off of the distribution system.
+For the purposes of clarification, leading power factor operation of a generator means that the generator is drawing (consuming / absorbing) reactive power from the distribution system.

 SaskPower requires that the generator shall be capable of operating continuously with a terminal voltage between 95 and 105 percent of the rated generator voltage.
-Synchronous machines shall be capable of delivering rated output power at a power factor of +0.9 (lagging) to -0.95 (leading).
+Synchronous machines shall be capable of delivering rated output power at a power factor of +0.9 (lagging or injecting) to -0.95 (leading or absorbing).